 The police will also get the names and contact information for any potential witnesses and get a statement from them.
 The great thing about this is that if the other driver or his occupants try to place blame on you for the accident, you will be able to find the witnesses that will contradict or rebut their story.

-Number 2: Call Your Insurance Co. - Don't Talk To The Other Driver's Insurance Co.
+#2: Call Your Insurance Co. - Don't Talk To The Other Driver's Insurance Co.

-After a car accident you should report the accident to your insurance company.
+After a car accident, you should report the accident to your insurance company.
 Your insurance company is there to help you.
 You should cooperate with them because your insurance coverage carries Personal Injury Protection benefits (PIP), which will cover up to $8,000.00 in benefits for medical bills (or $2,000.00 in medical bills if you have private health insurance) and lost wages.

 You will also be receiving phone calls from the other car's insurance company.
-You SHOULD NOT talk with them.
+You SHOULD NOT talk to them.
 Regardless of what they say, you are not required or obligated to talk with them.
 They will want to get information about your medical condition, ask you to sign a medical release so they can get your medical records and most certainly want to take a recorded statement from you.
 They may even tell you that you must do these things or else they will close or deny your claim.
 Don't believe them.
 The adjusters from the other insurance company are trained to protect their company and their insured.
 They will try to twist your words around in a recorded statement to make it look like you were at fault or partially at fault.
 This way they can either deny the claim or only accept a percentage of fault to save money for their insurance company.
 You should also be aware that the recorded statement could be used in the future against you if you have to file a lawsuit to pursue compensation for your injuries.

 The other insurance company will want to get your medical records so they can go digging into your private past life to see if you had similar injuries to downplay the extent of the injuries sustained from the car accident.
 They are hoping to make an argument that your injury was preexisting so they can offer less money to you in the end and save money for their company.

-Number 3: Talk With An Experienced Attorney
+#3: Talk to An Experienced Personal Injury Attorney

 While you may not even need an attorney for all small accident cases, you should definitely talk with an experienced personal injury lawyer to get information about the process of a personal injury case.
 Inform yourself on how claims for injuries from auto accidents are pursued and what steps you should be taking.
 The bigger your case, however, the more likely you should have a personal injury attorney on your side.
 An experienced lawyer will know what steps to take, the value of your case and how to pursue reasonable and fair money damages to compensate you for your injuries.